HappyTetrahedron/penguard/README.md

 Penguins can be guarded by several guardians at once, in which case it is sufficient for the penguin to be “seen” by one of them.
 Also, guardians can monitor several penguins at once.
-The guardians should know at all time which other guardians see which penguins.
+The guardians should know at all times which other guardians see which penguins.

 We want to be able to use any kind of bluetooth device as a penguin.
 The only requirements should be that it supports bluetooth, and that it doesn’t automatically turn off bluetooth after a while of inactivity, even when no device is paired to it.

 Penguins should be able to detect when they are “lost” and act upon it.
 This obviously contradicts the goal to support any bluetooth device.
-We want to support both goals by adding an optional protocol through which penguins can communicate with the guardians.
+We want to support both goals by adding an optional protocol (the Penguard Penguin Protocol) through which penguins can communicate with the guardians.
 When the penguin supports the protocol, it can detect and act upon being lost, otherwise not.

 The major challenges will be